-Generally, the operating frequency should be that which produces the best application results.
+Without other considerations, the operating frequency should be that which produces the best application results.
 For example, for plastic and metal welding, delicate parts often weld better at higher frequencies.
-However, application results are not the only criteria.

 An ultrasonic surgical knife may give optimum cutting rate at 20 kHz.
 However, this device may be too large for a surgeon to comfortably handle.
 Thus, a higher frequency may be chosen to reduce the device size even though the cutting rate is reduced.

 Alternately, a plastic part may be too large for a 20 kHz horn so a 15 kHz system may be needed.